csnover/wiki.rs/README.md

 When debugging, use the `dev-fast` profile (unless you want to sit there all day waiting for a slow unoptimised bz2 decompressor): `cargo run --profile dev-fast`

+### Ad-hoc evaluation

+Visit `/eval` to type arbitrary Wikitext into the mystery box.
+It will reveal to you profound secrets about the origin of the universe.
+Or maybe bugs.
+Who knows?

 ### Source inspection

 Visit `/source/{Article name}[?mode={mode}][&include]` to view the raw source of